sflanaga/csv-groupby/README.md

-            The key sort used is special in that it attempts to sort the key numerically where they appear as numbers and as strings (ignoring case) otherwise like Excel would sort things --stdin_filelist
+            The key sort used is special in that it attempts to sort the key numerically where they appear as numbers and as strings (ignoring case) otherwise like Excel would sort things -h, --help
-            NOT DONE - reads files named in stdin

-    -h, --help
             Prints help information